 - When the onions have got browned, quickly remove some onions for garnishing.
 They will have sweet taste and will be a little sticky due to the caramelization of sugar.

 - Add the rice and gently stir.
-Pour 4 cups water.
+Pour 1.5 to 2 cups water or as required.
 Add salt and stir.

 - Cover tightly and let the rice cook till done and all the water is absorbed.